King William County, Virginia

 - Present - King William County continues to grow and develop, with a diverse economy and a rich historical heritage.

-This timeline provides a condensed summary of the historical journey of King William County, Virginia.
+This timeline provides a concise overview of the key events in the history of King William County, Virginia.